They say what’s important – what matters and what doesn’t – and that marks them out.

 Wider stakeholder engagement has been a key driver in recent corporate governance discussions, bolstering a range of areas such as environmental reporting along with recent guidelines on remuneration, board composition and diversity (to name a few).

-Related reforms include the introduction of the Companies (Miscellaneous Reporting) Regulations 2018, which apply to company reporting in financial years starting from 1 January 2019 and introduce new requirements aimed at building confidence in the way that large private and quoted companies are run.
+Related reforms include the introduction of The Companies (Miscellaneous Reporting) Regulations 2018, which introduced requirements aimed at building confidence in the way that large private and quoted companies are run.

-The introduction of the Wates Corporate Governance Principles for Large Private Companies (Wates Principles), in December 2018, is designed to provide large private companies with a voluntary framework when complying with the corporate governance reporting requirements outlined above.
-While aimed at large private companies, the Wates Principles provide a useful tool for a wide range of companies (not just those covered by the reporting requirements) to understand and adopt good practice in corporate governance.
+The Wates Corporate Governance Principles for Large Private Companies (Wates Principles), introduced in December 2018, are designed to provide large private companies with a voluntary framework when complying with the corporate governance reporting requirements outlined above.
+While aimed at large private companies, the Wates Principles provide a useful tool for a wide range of businesses (not just those covered by the reporting requirements) to understand and adopt good practice in corporate governance.

 Directors owe their general duties to the company; therefore it is usually the company itself, acting by board majority, that decides whether to take action against a director.
 Various remedies may be sought against directors for breach of their duties, including civil and criminal penalties, depending on the circumstances.
 A breach of directors’ duties can result in:

-Moreover, directors may be investigated by a third party, such as the Department of Trade, for breach of any of their duties and may be disqualified for a period of up to 15 years under the Company Directors Disqualification Act 1986.
-Imprisonment may apply for the most serious breaches.
+Further, current and former directors may be investigated by a third party, such as the Department of Trade, for breach of any of their duties and may be disqualified for a period of up to 15 years under the Company Directors Disqualification Act 1986.
+Moreover, imprisonment may apply for the most serious breaches.